 - Each programme has its own website, application procedure and deadline (scroll for more information)

 The Doctoral Programme in Governance is a three-year structured doctoral programme with a focus on governance and public policy.
 It familiarises students with cutting-edge research concepts and methods and brings together perspectives from political science, economics, law, sociology, and management.
 Interested students can select from a variety of advisors and topics. [more]

-The BGTS is the graduate school of the Cluster of Excellence “Contestations of the Liberal Script” (SCRIPTS), which is a joint effort of Freie Universität Berlin in cooperation with Humboldt-Universität zu Berlin, WZB Berlin Social Science Center, Hertie School of Governance, and others.
+The BGTS is the graduate school of the Cluster of Excellence “Contestations of the Liberal Script” (SCRIPTS), which is a joint effort of Freie Universität Berlin in cooperation with Humboldt-Universität zu Berlin, WZB Berlin Social Science Center, Hertie School, and others.
 BGTS builds on the successful programme BTS and will open in January 2019. [more]